Generating sets of Reidemeister moves of oriented singular links and quandles: Oriented singular knots and quandles

 In the case of classical knot theory, the axiomatization of the Reidemeister moves gives rise to the definition of a quandle.
 One of the goals of this paper is to generalize the structure of quandles by considering singular oriented knots and links.
 We will call this structure an {\it oriented singquandle} (see the definition below).
 The axioms of oriented singquandles will be constructed using a generating set of Reidemeister moves on oriented singular links (see Figure \ref{generatingset1123}).

-A semiarc in a singular link diagram $L$ is an edge in the link $L$ considered as a $4$-valent graph.
+A semiarc in a singular link diagram $L$ is an edge between vertices in the link $L$ considered as a $4$-valent graph.

 The oriented singquandle axioms are obtained by associating elements of the oriented singquandle to semiarcs in an oriented singular link diagram and letting these elements act on each other at crossings as shown in the following figure:

 Now the goal is to derive the axioms that the binary operators $R_1$ and $R_2$ in Figure \ref{Rmoves} should satisfy.
 For this purpose, we begin with the generating set of Reidemeister moves given in Figure \ref{generatingset1123}.
-The proof that this is a generating set will be postponed to section \ref{reidemeistermoves}.
+The proof that this is a generating set will be postponed to Section \ref{reidemeistermoves}.
 Using this set of Reidemeister moves, the singquandle axioms can be derived easily.
 This can be seen in Figures \ref{The generalized Reidemeister move RIV}, \ref{The generalized Reidemeister move RIVb} and \ref{The generalized Reidemeister move RV}.

-The previous three figures immediately gives us the following definition. \begin{definition} Let $(X, *)$ be a quandle.
+The previous three figures immediately give us the following definition. \begin{definition} Let $(X, *)$ be a quandle.
 Let $R_1$ and $R_2$ be two maps from $X \times X$ to $X$.
 The triple $(X, *, R_1, R_2)$ is called an {\it oriented singquandle} if the following axioms are satisfied: